nickderobertis/flexlate-update-action/README.md

 # Flexlate Update Action

-Official Flexlate Github Action for updating templates
+Official Flexlate Github Action for updating templates.
 Use this action to automatically open a PR with any template updates.

+See an overview of using Flexlate on CI [here](https://nickderobertis.github.io/flexlate/core-concepts.html#ci-workflows).

+See the explanation about using the Flexlate Update Action [here](https://nickderobertis.github.io/flexlate/tutorial/ci-automation.html#flexlate-update-workflow).

 ## Inputs